-Moon Perturbations: Without the Moon, an Earth satellite orbits the Earth in a fixed ellipse.
+Without the Moon, an Earth satellite orbits the Earth in a fixed ellipse.
 To what extent does the Moon's pull change this result?
+Plan on following an orbit for ten years (120 months).
 Starting from $\mathbf{r} = (.4, 0)$, view an Earth orbit in the inertial frame.
-You must back-rotate to reach the inertial frame.
-At the same time it is useful to view the location relative to the Earth rather than the CM:
+You must back-rotate to reach the inertial frame (see Option A).
+Provide nice hardcopies showing an initial orbit, an orbit after 5 years, and an orbit after ten years.